Madave94/multi-annotator-toolkit/README.md

 ## Adding your own Dataset

 Coming soon.. for now please request the description from [David Tschirschwitz via e-mail](mailto:david.tschirschwitz@uni-weimar.de).

+You can already add your own dataset with some technical knowledge and formatting your data correctly.
+Please follow the docstring description in `__init__.py` for the function `LoadMultiAnnotatedData`.

 ## Reference